-Author: Eliška Hosnedlová, IHP ( Certified Integrative Health Practitioner)
+Author: Eliška Hosnedlová, IHP (Certified Integrative Health Practitioner)

-Dietary supplements usually include:
+Nutritional supplements typically include:

 - Vitamins and minerals